riemers/SSMS/replay/README.md

 	*/2 * * * * cd /home/lethal/public_html/admin/replay && php crawler.php > /dev/null 2>&1

 Please note that this needs the Zend package with the google library in order to work (thats why it is included)

+	Change the youtube account data and api key in the config.php accordingly!

+Also if you dont want to use this in a youtube channel, remove the following line:

+	$yt->insertEntry( $videoEntry, $yt->getUserFavorites( "LethalZone" )->getSelfLink()->href );

+But if you do want it, then change the "LethalZone" to whatever your channel name is.